oddbird/oddsite/content/susy/sites.rst

 ---------------

-There's no way to keep a perfect list – we're trusting developers to keep us informed – so some sites might be out-of-date, and many aren't listed.
+There's no way to keep a perfect list – we’re trusting developers to keep us informed – so some sites might be out-of-date, and many aren't listed.
 Feel free to